 "When I got the recommendation from your last employer I gave you an interview as a courtesy to an old friend.
 May I assume that you know what our business really entails?"

-"Sure, I know that you work for both sides, making sure that everyone's names stay out of the paper and the cash flow remains invisible- for a small percentage."
+"Sure, I know that you work for both sides, making sure that everyone's names stay out of the paper and off the internet while the cash flow remains invisible.
+All for a small percentage."

-"I ask again, What do you really want?"
+"I ask again, What is it that you really want?"

 "I want to disappear."